AndrewJBateman/angular-api-countries/README.md

 ## Features

 * Angular httpClient used to get data from an API.

-* created using latest Angular 7 version with all dependency conflicts resolved.
+* Updated to latest Angular 9 version with all dependency conflicts resolved.

 ## Status & To-Do List